Camera Use in Special Collections University Archives

 All unbound items must lie flat on the reading table.
 All bound materials must be placed on a foam book rest.
 Bound volumes may not be flattened in order to obtain better images.
 Staff will ensure that all handling of materials is safe and appropriate.

-- No flash, sound, supplemental lighting, or tripods
+- No flash, sound, supplemental lighting, tripods, or camera stands

 The taking of photographs must not be disruptive to other researchers.
 Please disable any flash mechanism on your digital camera and turn off all sound/beep functions prior to taking photographs.
-No supplemental lighting or tripods are allowed.
+No supplemental lighting, tripods, or camera stands are allowed.

 - Large items